ivonunes/plumekit/docs/middleware.md

 }
 ```

-To rewrite the request, make a mutable copy and pass it on. `Request` is a value
+### Rewriting the request

-type, so mutations are local until you forward them:
+`Request` is a value type, so mutations are local until you forward them.
+To rewrite the request, make a mutable copy and pass it on:

 ```swift
 app.use { request, next in